ColdMacaroni/word-maker/README.md

 # Notes
 I'd love to implement this in C or something but I'll be using python (to start with) because that's the language I'm most familiar with.

+I also have never made a Neural Network before !!!